teagang/llm-donor-game/Project_Log.md

 - Try add a credit card for gemini tier 1
 - Check out openai partner program key
 - And Claude $5 option

+### 13 November
+- Switched to OpenRouter and simplified the long elif block that checks which llm we're using
+- Changed the llm name for file saving to use '_' instead of '/' as it was causing folder issues for google drive